 The tax system in Saudi Arabia

 The Saudi Arabian tax system is very unique compared to many other countries, namely because there is no personal income tax.
-This means that if you are an employee in Saudi Arabia with no other forms of income, you will likely pay no tax on your earnings.
-In addition, there are no wealth taxes such as inheritance tax, and no stamp duty.
+In other words, if you are an employee in Saudi Arabia with no other forms of income, you will likely pay no tax on your earnings.
+There are no wealth taxes, such as inheritance tax, and no stamp duty.

-However, Saudi Arabia is not an entirely tax-free country.
-There are a number of taxes to be aware of, especially if you are an expat or make a living in the country as a non-resident.
+That said, Saudi Arabia is not an entirely tax-free country.
+There are several taxes to be aware of, especially if you are an expat or make a living in the country as a non-resident.

 - Business taxes – including corporate income tax and self-employed income tax at a standard rate of 20% on business profits; VAT-registered businesses also pay VAT at a standard rate of 15%